styler00dollar/VSGAN-tensorrt-docker/README.md

 ## License

-This code uses code from other repositories, but the code I wrote myself is under BSD3.
+styler00dollar: This code uses code from other repositories, but the code I wrote myself is under BSD3.

+xpscyho:  Mine too! for what that's worth